What is Coronavirus, COVID-19?

 - Avoid contact with others showing symptoms of flu-like symptoms or who appear unwell

-- Maintain good communication with those back at home using e-mail and telephone
+- Maintain good communication with those you are unable to be with due to social distancing using e-mail and telephone

 - Keep up to date with travel advisories and information from your government when moving around your own country or travelling overseas